sethmlarson/trytravis/README.md

 The suggested solution that I have used is to locally edit your `.travis.yml` file to allow that branch to be built and revert once you're done debugging before committing.

+## Future Improvements

+- Ideally would like to create a complete Travis interface in the command line to allow easy usage and tracking of Travis builds from the command line.
+- Stream output of Travis from the command line.

 ## Contributing

 There are many ways to contribute to `trytravis`, even if you are not skilled in Python programming